-Australia's second biggest city is surrounded by incredible scenery and some of the country's most iconic natural landmarks.
-It can be difficult to choose which direction you want to drive when you head out of the city, with places like the Yarra Valley, Great Ocean Road and Mornington Peninsula all within easy reach.
-Here are a few of VroomVroomVroom's favourite road trips from Melbourne.
+Australia’s second largest city is surrounded by impressive scenery and some of the nation’s most iconic natural landmarks.
+With destinations like the Yarra Valley, Great Ocean Road and Mornington Peninsula all within easy reach, it can be difficult to choose which direction you want to drive in when you head out of town.
+To get you started, here are a few of VroomVroomVroom’s favourite road trips from Melbourne.

-The most famous driving route in Australia is just outside of Melbourne.
-Follow the winding coastline to enjoy impressive ocean views and charming towns.
+Australia’s most famous driving route is located just outside of Melbourne.
+Follow the winding coastline and enjoy impressive ocean views and charming towns.

 Leave Melbourne on the West Gate Freeway before merging onto the Princes Freeway, passing by Geelong.

 Phillip Island is a popular spot for spotting wildlife including penguins, seals, koalas and many native Australian birds.
 That is just the start of what is on offer on the island, with kilometres of beautiful coastline to explore.

 Get up close to the local penguins: Summerland Beach gives visitors an opportunity to see some of the thousands of penguins that live on Phillip Island.

 Learn about Australia's history: Phillip Island is home to the Phillip Island Historical Society Museum where visitors can learn about the settlement of the region and see examples of historic architecture.

 Follow The Nobbies Boardwalk: From this scenic boardwalk you can enjoy marvellous ocean views, and even spot a colony of seals offshore

 Follow the Monash Freeway south of Melbourne, and take the Bass Highway to reach Philip Island.